DyRize/DyRize/README.md

 <!-- - 🤝 I’m looking for help with **...** -->

-- 👨‍💻 All of my projects are available at [my portfolio](https://www.dylanleflour.fr/) (redesign in progress)
+- 👨‍💻 All of my projects are available at [my portfolio](https://www.dylanleflour.fr/) (website under maintenance, not available at the moment)

 <!-- - 📝 I regularly write articles on [...](...) -->